 Stay in Mellieha if you want to be close to Malta’s best beaches: Golden Bay Beach, you want self-catering or apartment accommodation., you are traveling with family or as a group.

-Best places to stay in Mellieha:
+Best places to stay in Malta in Mellieha for first-time tourists:

-FIND BEST HOTELS IN MELLIEHA6.
-Rabat and Mdina, ancient Malta historical site
+Rabat and Mdina, best places to explore ancient Maltese historical site

 Rabat and Mdina are neighboring areas of central-western Malta with an outstanding collection of historical sites of interest.